uDALES/u-dales/docs/udales-example-simulations.md

 uDALES simulates a large variety of urban case studies.
 Here we showcase a few examples ([List of examples](#list-of-examples)) with different atmospheric stabilities and various setups (overview in [Table 1](#main-simulation-set-up-options)) to help you get started.

-A complete list of options can be found in the [Namoptions overview](./udales-namoptions-overview.md) document.
-In some cases, parameters require manual set-up (see [Pre-processing](./udales-pre-processing.md)) and are indicated as such in Table 1.
-These pre-processing steps have already been performed for the examples below such that you can run the simulations just as they are.

 Note that we limited the simulation time to just a few minutes for demonstration, if you are looking to conduct realistic simulations, you need a much longer simulation time.

 ## Prerequisites